Selling third-party on Amazon, eBay and other e-commerce marketplaces can be highly profitable. Read more on when your brand might be ready!

 More than half (55%) of purchases are made online in countries where Amazon is active.
-The graphic below shows the online purchasing behaviour per category in the Netherlands (blue) versus countries where Amazon is active (orange).
+The graphic below shows the online purchasing behavior per category in the Netherlands (blue) versus countries where Amazon is active (orange).
 It is expected that especially the toys, electronics and furniture stores will get much competition from online shopping.

 It is a good idea to scan competition in all marketplaces, especially within your product category, before selling your products on a marketplace.
 Analyze which competitors are active on Marketplaces and whether your brand and products are already being sold.
 It may even be the case that you compete with your own retailers who also like to sell your brand/products via a marketplace.
 If you do not properly cover these risks, these can have major consequences for your brand and sales.

 As you can see in the above matrix, marketplaces offer enormous possibilities for brand owners.
 For a reseller without their own brand, things get complicated, but there are also opportunities.
 In Emerce’s upcoming blogs, they will look in more detail at the opportunities and threats for both brand owners and resellers and show you how to apply this matrix.